spidey-169/Horswap/README.md

 - Replaced the default RPC (Infura, which censors) with Keydonix (does not censor)
 - Removed Moonpay (a centralized fiat payment processsor)
 - Removed NFT related features (unfortunately these only function by using centralized services)
-- Remove Subgraph (unfortunately this is also a centralized service)
+- Removed Subgraph (unfortunately this is also a centralized service)
 - Remove pages that require subgraph (mini portfolio, portfolio, NFTs, token pages, pool details, search bar etc)
 - Fiat currency selector has been removed (requires subgraph)
 - Remove external routing, all routing is done using the default RPC or users wallet RPC